kevinli-webbertech/kevinli-webbertech.github.io/blog/md/springboot/springboot_1.md

-# Java Enterprise Development with Springboot - Bootstrap Starter
+# Java Enterprise Development with Springboot - Bootstrap Microservice

 This is a first class of Springboot MVC.
 We will learn a quick bootstrap way to get your microservice running.

+Springboot framework has been evolving into two categories,

+* MVC
+* WebFlux using Java Stream

+Our main focus right now is the MVC and we will briefly wade into WebFlux later on.

 ## Springboot History